Date of Award

 Findings indicated that learner factors of motivation, anxiety, language aptitude, social distance, and learning strategies had a strong positive and significant relationship with English language proficiency.
 In addition, frequency of participation in cooperative learning strategies had a moderately strong relationship with English language acquisition proficiency.
 Findings also indicated age and gender of learner factors rarely appear to affect English language proficiency, but these may be fundamental requirements for English language acquisition proficiency.
 The practical implications, limitations, and recommendations for future study are further discussed.

 Chen, Mei-Ling, "Effectiveness of Instructional Strategies Emphasizing Cooperative Learning in the Acquisition of English by Taiwanese University Students" (2007).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 38.